superfly/corrosion/doc/deploy-on-fly/launch.md

 ## Check on the database

-To get a shell session on a Fly Machine:
+To get a shell session on a Fly Machine use [`fly ssh console`](https://fly.io/docs/flyctl/ssh-console/):

 ```bash
 $ fly ssh console --pty --select